Relating nets and factorization algebras of observables: free field theories: Comparing the definitions

 To put this approach on a rigorous footing, the framework of pAQFT replaces the Dyson series by the \textit{formal S-matrix}:

 where $V\in\Ci(\Ecal,\CC)$ is the interaction functional, each $\TT_n$ is a linear map from appropriate domain in $\Ci(\Ecal,\CC)^{\otimes n}$ to $\Ci(\Ecal,\CC)[[\hbar]]$, and the above expression is to be understood as a power series in the coupling constant $\lambda$ with coefficients in Laurent series in $\hbar$.
-Constructiong $\Scal$ is then reduced to construction $\TT_n$'s, which in turn is done using the Epstein-Glaser renormalization~\cite{EG}.
+Constructing $\Scal$ is then reduced to construction of $\TT_n$'s, which in turn is done using the Epstein-Glaser renormalization~\cite{EG}.

-In \cite{FR3} it was shown that the maps $\TT_n$ arise from a commutative, associative product $\T$ defined on a certain domain contained in $\Ci(\Ecal,\CC)[[\hbar]]$.
-Here, to avoid problems related to renormalization, we will consider $\T$ on a yet smaller domain, namely $\Fcal_{\reg}[[\hbar]]$.
+In \cite{FR3} it was shown that the maps $\TT_n$ arise from a commutative, associative product $\T$ defined on a certain domain of $\Ci(\Ecal,\CC)[[\hbar]]$.
+Here, to avoid problems related to renormalization, we will consider $\T$ on the subset $\F_{\reg}[[\hbar]]$ of $\Ci(\Ecal,\CC)[[\hbar]]$.
 (See Definition \ref{df: regular} for its description.)

 More abstractly, we introduce the following notion.